 DatoCMS is a headless CMS with a developer‑friendly GraphQL API, founded in the mid‑2010s and based in Europe (operating globally).
 It’s lean, reliable, and cost‑predictable—three reasons we’ve deployed it behind game marketing sites and live ops blogs.
 Its modular blocks approach maps neatly to the way games communicate: a “patch note” is really a composition of snippet types—new feature, balance change, bug fix—each with different rendering.

 We’ve integrated DatoCMS with Netlify/Vercel pipelines so community managers can schedule posts that trigger build hooks only for affected pages.
-The media API is clean, and its roles/permissions model lets PR, community, and localization teams collaborate without stepping on each other.
-For dynamic needs, we’ll cache at the edge and use webhooks to invalidate selectively, so “Breaking News” renders immediately without a full rebuild.
+The media API is clean.
+Its roles and permissions let PR, community, and localization teams collaborate without collisions.
+For dynamic content, we cache at the edge and use selective webhook invalidation.
+As a result, Breaking News appears immediately without a full rebuild.

 Ideal fit: studios that want a small, focused headless CMS powering a componentized front end, with predictable pricing and minimal admin overhead.
 It’s particularly effective when you need multi‑language content and well‑structured editorial workflows without enterprise bloat.